pytorch/pytorch/docs/source/notes/cuda.rst

 Starting in PyTorch 1.7, there is a new flag called `allow_tf32` which defaults to true.
-This flag controls whether PyTorch is allowed to use the TensorFloat32 (TF32) tensor cores, available on new NVIDIA GPUs since Ampere, internally to compute GEMMs and convolutions.
+This flag controls whether PyTorch is allowed to use the TensorFloat32 (TF32) tensor cores, available on new NVIDIA GPUs since Ampere, internally to compute matmul (matrix multiplies and batched matrix multiplies) and convolutions.

-TF32 tensor cores are designed to achieve better performance on GEMMs and convolutions on `torch.float32` tensors by doing arithmetics at the precision of `torch.half` while still maintaining the dynamic range of `torch.float32`.
+TF32 tensor cores are designed to achieve better performance on matmul and convolutions on `torch.float32` tensors by truncating input data to have 10 bits of mantissa, and accumulating results with FP32 precision, maintaining FP32 dynamic range.

-GEMMs and convolutions are controlled separately, and their corresponding flag can be accessed at:
+matmul and convolutions are controlled separately, and their corresponding flag can be accessed at:

 .. code:: python

-  # The flag below controls whether to allow TF32 on GEMMs.
+  # The flag below controls whether to allow TF32 on matmul.
 This flag defaults to True.
   torch.backends.cuda.matmul.allow_tf32 = True

   # The allow_tf32 flag for convolutions is not implemented yet